 HEALTH AND SAFETY NOTICE:

 Keeping parishioners and staff safe during the pandemic is our priority.
 We follow guidance provided by the local and state health departments, the CDC, and the Episcopal Diocese of Washington.
-As of May 30, 2021, all social distancing and contact tracing requirements are lifted.
-For now, we still require masks inside, refrain from physical sharing of the peace, and continue with modified procedures for receiving Holy Communion and distancing for musical leaders.
-We will make additional changes gradually, as advised by our diocesan and civic leaders.
+Masks are currently required for indoor worship, regardless of vaccination status.
+We continue with modified procedures for receiving Holy Communion and distancing for musical leaders.
 Please be considerate of those who themselves (or those they are caring for) may be unvaccinated or immunocompromised and therefore continue to need to maintain distancing and other precautions.
 We continue to monitor local conditions and adjust our protocol as advised by the CDC, local and state legislators, and our medical advisor.